wizehack/beanbird/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # What does the service do?
-It's a echo fulfillment service that takes the `@sys.any` parameter from the action, returns user's input
+It's a echo fulfillment service that takes the tv control parameters from the action, returns user's input

 The service packs the result in the Api.ai webhook-compatible response JSON and returns it to Api.ai.